-spread/growth?

-Q9

-Does the premises have any external balconies, cladding or materials which may promote external fire spread?
-No

-Q10

-Has a note been prepared of the external walls of the building and details of construction materials used?
+Is there reasonable limitation of linings to escape routes that might promote fire spread?
+Yes Q8 Are soft furnishings in common areas appropriate to limit fire spread/growth?
+N/A Q9 Does the premises have any external balconies, cladding or materials which may promote external fire spread?
+No Q10 Has a note been prepared of the external walls of the building and details of construction materials used?
 Does the note include and identify the level of risk that the design and materials used?
-N/A

-Q11

-Does the External wall note include any mitigating circumstances that may have been taken to reduce the risk?
-N/A

-Q12

-Has the responsible person reviewed the external wall note on a regular basis and revised it if there have been any significant changes in the external walls.
-N/A
+N/A Q11 Does the External wall note include any mitigating circumstances that may have been taken to reduce the risk?
+N/A Q12 Has the responsible person reviewed the external wall note on a regular basis and revised it if there have been any significant changes in the external walls.
+Q13 Are all other fire spread/compartmentation issues satisfactory?
+Yes R - Fire Extinguishing Appliances R1 If required, is there reasonable provision of accessible portable fire extinguishers?
+N/A S - Relevant Automatic Fire Extinguishing Systems S1

-Q13

-Are all other fire spread/compartmentation issues satisfactory?
-Yes

-R - Fire Extinguishing Appliances

-R1

-If required, is there reasonable provision of accessible portable fire extinguishers?
-N/A

-S - Relevant Automatic Fire Extinguishing Systems

-S1

-Are there any automatic fire suppressant systems on site?
-No

-S2

 Are there any fixed fire fighting mains within the premises?
-No

-If any other relevant systems / equipment is installed, state type of system and comment as necessary

-T - Procedures and Arrangements

-Recommended evacuation strategy for this building is:

-Stay Put

-Has a competent person(s) been appointed to assist in undertaking the preventative and protective measures including in house checks?
+S3 If any other relevant systems / equipment is installed, state type of system and comment as necessary T - Procedures and Arrangements T1 Recommended evacuation strategy for this building is: Stay Put T2 Has a competent person(s) been appointed to assist in undertaking the preventative and protective measures including in house checks?
 Housing staff visit the properties regularly.

-Are there appropriate documented fire safety arrangements and procedures in place in the event of fire?
+T3 Are there appropriate documented fire safety arrangements and procedures in place in the event of fire?
 See picture.

-Are there suitable arrangements for liaison and calling the Fire Service?
+Photo 16 T4 Are there suitable arrangements for liaison and calling the Fire Service?
 Residents will call 999.

-Are there suitable fire assembly points away from any risk?
+T5 Are there suitable fire assembly points away from any risk?
 There is a large car park close by.
+T6